 Serious, life-threatening adverse events occur more often in patients with this genetic variation.
 The genetic variation reduces conversion of irinotecan to inactive metabolites.

-If the patient tolerates this initial dose, the dose can be increased, guided by the neutrophil count.
+- Start with 70% of the standard dose If the patient tolerates this initial dose, the dose can be increased, guided by the neutrophil count.